--WAS GxE discovery analysis me

-Benchmark GxE enrichment
+UKBB internal GxE enrichment

-GxE enrichment measures the likelihood of significant variance loci invoking a significant GxE interaction.
-Positive enrichment enables the use of a criterion such as VLA to help select GxE candidates.
-We screened for GxE in UKBB non-British Whites and the same phenome and genome data and covariates used for VLA.
-The UKBB includes exposome data on lifestyle factors (alcohol use, smoking, physical activity, sedentary lifestyle), environment (green space, water, coast, noise, nitrite oxide, nitrite dioxide, PM10, PM2.5, traffic), and family structure (siblings).
-For each variant, we counted the number of significant GxEs it involves given a series of p-value cut-offs from 10-2 to 10-9(up to 16) sbeing more actively
+We performed a two-way GxE-WAS on a discovery population of 25,481 unrelated non-British Whites in the UKBB, with an exposome with lifestyle (drinking, smoking, and physical activity), neighborhood (green space, water, noise, air quality), and family (i.e., siblings) variables.
+The discovery analysis covers the same genome, phenome, and covariate as the selection analysis.
+For each variant, we counted the number of significant GxEs it involves for a series of p-value cut-offs from 10-2 to 10-9, a higher count (up to 16) means a variant being more actively involved in GxEs given a p-value cut-off.

 We then regressed the counts on the variant rankings according to GWAS, vQTL, and VLA, so the regression coefficient becomes a measure of enrichment.
-Figure 6 shows the GxE enrichment regression coefficients for GWAS, vQTL analysis, and VLA at several p-value thresholds, where a higher value means better GxE selection performance.
+Figure 6 shows the GxE enrichment regression coefficients (y-axis) for GWAS, vQTL analysis, and VLA at several p-value cut-offs (x-axis), where a higher value means better GxE selection performance.
 For T2D, VLA outperformed GWAS and vQTL analysis for all GxE significance thresholds.
-For CAD, VLA had the best performance at the lower thresholds.
-For BMI, GWAS had no power, and VLA had better performance than vQTL analysis at the medium to high thresholds.
+For CAD, VLA had the best performance at more relaxed p-values cut-offs.
+For BMI, GWAS had no power, and VLA had better performance than vQTL analysis at medium to more stringent p-values cut-offs.
 For GLU, which is nearly Gaussian, GWAS had no power, and vQTL analysis had the best enrichment, followed by VLA.
 For binary phenotypes, VLA performed better in general, while the performance of vQTL analysis was nearly the same as that of GWAS, since a mean locus is also a variance locus in these cases.
 For continuous outcomes, GWAS had the worst performance, while the performance of VLA was nearly the same as for vQTL analysis.

 PEGS External GxE Enrichment